BSO

 I think one of the things that has made the Democrats loss so stinging is that their defeat was at the hands of an opponent they had once laughed at.
 But it was not just Democrats who were underestimating Brown.
 Back in early December I described Scott Brown as "a political unknown with no money who probably has no chance of winning."

-I am now happy to eat those words.
+I am now happy to eat those words with ketchup.
 Congratulations Senator Brown, you really did the impossible.
 What a ride!

 3 comments: